 Interested in studying a Computer Games or Ethical Hacking degree at Abertay?

-Our International Manager, Janice Grant, will be visiting India in the next few weeks.
-Dates and locations to be confirmed.
+Our International Manager, Janice Grant, will be visiting India in May and attending the following events:

 If you would like to meet up and talk about the specialist Bachelor, Masters and Doctoral Computer Games/Ethical Hacking programmes Abertay offers, please email firstname.lastname@example.org